Bob Finley (missionary): Early life

-Finley was born in Charlottesville, Virginia in 1922 and attended the University of Virginia.
-While a student there he became involved in evangelism on campus and founded a large student ministry.
-In his senior year he became the national inter-collegiate boxing champion.
-His fame as a Christian athlete drew large crowds to Youth for Christ rallies where he served alongside Billy Graham as a field evangelist for the new ministry.
+Finley was born in Charlottesville, Virginia, in 1922 and attended the University of Virginia.
+While a student there, he became involved in evangelism on campus and founded a large student ministry.
+In his senior year, he became the national inter-collegiate boxing champion.
+His fame as a Christian athlete drew large crowds to Youth for Christ rallies, where he served alongside Billy Graham as a field evangelist for the new ministry.

-After World War II, Bob went to the Far East to hold large evangelistic meetings with Youth for Christ, and was personally supported by Billy Graham.
-While serving in Korea, China and Japan, Bob caught a vision for supporting native evangelists which he observed to be far more effective than foreigners.
+After World War II, Bob went to the Far East to hold large evangelistic meetings with Youth for Christ and was personally supported by Billy Graham.
+While serving in Korea, China and Japan, Bob caught a vision for supporting native evangelists, which he observed to be far more effective than foreigners.

 Career

-In 1953, Bob founded International Students, for the purpose of reaching college students from other countries who were coming to the United States for studying.
+In 1953, Bob founded International Students to reach college students from other countries who were coming to the United States to study.
 He believed that by reaching these elite students, the gospel could be advanced in almost every country.
-As part of this strategy, Bob formed a division called Christian AID (Assisting Indigenous Developments), to help finance the ministry work of returning students to their country.
-By 1970 this division had grown to such an extent that it was spun off into a separate organization.
+As part of this strategy, Bob formed a division called Christian AID (Assisting Indigenous Developments) to help finance the ministry work of returning students to their country.
+By 1970, this division had grown to such an extent that it was spun off into a separate organization.
 Both ministries have grown considerably and become household names in evangelical Christian circles.